UraraKono/pychrono-gym-env/README.md

 * chrono_env/environment.py: This file defines env.make() and env.step()

 * EGP: The files imported from [this repo](https://github.com/mlab-upenn/multisurface-racing).
-It has planners such as pure pursuit and Extended Kinematic MPC.
+It has a pure pursuit planner and SaoPaulo map.

 For a bit more explanation of Pychrono, [this](https://docs.google.com/document/d/1A_kbgo-aT6AN3jz1o6GlgURnv0Lm8bGczRchwqg7-yI/edit?usp=sharing) might be useful.